psygreg/saur/README.md

 # saur
-Superlight AUR simplified helper and installer interfacing with Pacman and Flatpak written in bash.
+Superlight AUR simplified helper and installer that can also interface with Pacman and Flatpak written in bash.

-This is **work in progress**.
+It can also trigger full system updates with `saur`, which will also create a system snapshot with Timeshift if the optional dependency `timeshift` is installed.

 For information on usage and installation, check **Wiki**.